Adeshppp/Java-Course/Hibernate/ReadMe.md

 ## Hibernate Mapping Relations

-1. One to One : @OneToOne
+1. One to One : @OneToOne : if we use this annotation above a variable in class then that class table will have extra column with primary key of another class to which we are trying to join it with
-2. One to Many : @OneToMany
+2. One to Many : @OneToMany : if we use this annotation above a variable in class then it will simply create another table for mapping
-3. Many to One : @ManyToOne
+3. Many to One : @ManyToOne : if we use this annotation above a variable in class then it will simply add a column of primary key of another table for mapping
-4. Many to Many : @ManyToMany
+4. Many to Many : @ManyToMany : many to many relationship in this, we should use mappedBy syntax in order to create just one mapping table.

+@OneTeMany(mappedBy="student") : will not create a table and will depend on another table for mapping